We’ve shared a few of Aysha Akhtar’s articles and this one is just as great.

-How did you develop your interest in vegan lifestyle?
+How did you develop your interest in the vegan lifestyle?

-Is there a particular animal on the farm that you connect with?
+Is there a particular animal at the sanctuary you connect with?

 Besides animals, what else are you passionate about?

-What advice would you give to people interested in transitioning to a vegan diet?
+What advice would you give people interested in transitioning to a vegan diet?

-Have you learned anything during your internship at Animal Place that you can apply to a future career or in your home life?
+Have you learned anything in your internship at Animal Place that you can apply to a future career or your home life?